 What Is Meter?

 Meter is any pattern of stressed and unstressed syllables in a poem.
-The pattern can be fixed and regular, like iambic pentameter, or it can be irregular.
+The meter can be fixed and regular, like iambic pentameter, or it can be irregular.
 When a poem neither rhymes nor follows any regular metrical patterns, it is called free verse.

 Meter must be distinguished from rhyme in poetry, however.
 All English language poems contain meter, but not all poetry rhymes.
 In fact, the English language relies heavily on meter to produce meaning; speeches, sermons, and even prose narratives use metrical patterns to reinforce ideas.